Mary Bonaventure Browne: Exile

 Though at least one new sister was professed as late as 1652, the years during and after the move to Nun's Island was marked by a visitation of plague, a nine-month siege, warfare and famine.
 Galway surrendered to Sir Charles Coote and his army in April 1652, marking the advent of a very different regime.
 In January 1653 an edict "commanding all nuns of whatsoever condition, to marry or quit the kingdom."
 Most of the Galway community travelled by ship to Spain; Mother Cicely Dillon died en route.
 Mary's sister, Mother Catherine Bernard Browne, died in Madrid in 1654.

-Her work as a historian
+Work as a historian

 During her years of exile in Madrid, Mother Mary wrote "a huge work, in quarto, in the Irish language."
 Written c.
 1670 at the convent of El Cavallero de Garcia, "it is particularly regrettable that the original of the great work is no longer extant, since a prose work in Irish by a pre-twentieth century female author would be a very rare thing indeed."

 While almost the entire of the records of El Cavallero de Garcia, including this book, are now thought to be lost, there is a strong suggestion that the narrative which opens the annals of the Poor Clares of Galway could be an English translation of the second tractae of her book.
 Mother Mary's work comprised the following: